 Verse 26 Moreover I will make a covenant of peace with them: it shall be an everlasting covenant with them: and I will place them, and multiply them, and will set my sanctuary in the midst of them for evermore.

 Ezekiel is proof that the ten lost tribes of Israel exist by the fact of their unification again at the end times.
 The dry bones represent the nation of Israel.

 The two sticks clearly show that God is referring to the whole twelve tribes of Israel.
-The two divided nations that will again come together as one.
+Two divided nations that again come together as one.

 They gather the children of Israel from all the nations.
-Meaning all around the world, but they will come home to the holy land.
+They will come home to the holy land.

-The house of Israel (the ten lost tribes) is yet to come home to reunite with the two southern tribes.
+The house of Israel (the ten lost tribes) is yet to come home.
+A union with the two southern tribes.

 Another interesting point to make is in verse 26 above.
 God says he will set his sanctuary (temple) amid the Jewish community forevermore.
-Solomon’s temple must be built again, for a third time, in the holy city of Jerusalem.
+Solomon’s temple must rise again, for a third time, in the holy city of Jerusalem.

 God makes a new covenant.